Lake Atitlan is a place that captures people’s hearts.

 When to hike Indian Nose

-Undoubtedly, the best time to take on the Indian Nose hike is for sunrise.
+Undoubtedly, the best time to take on the Indian Nose hike is at sunrise.

 On a good day, you can see up to eight of Guatemala’s volcanoes in the distance!